This page will not be updated and the content may be out of date.

-Department of Phanerogamic Botany
+Department of Botany

-The Department of Phanerogamic Botany at the Swedish Museum of Natural History is one of the largest herbaria in the world, with approximately three million specimens.
+The herbaria at the department is one of the largest in the world, with approximately three million specimens.

 The collections have high historical and scientific value, and is used as a base for the research at the department, but also by scientists all over the world.

-Research at the Department deals with various issues of systematic botany, where the external morphology, internal anatomy and sequences of DNA is used to formulate hypotheses of common ancestry and evolutionary patterns.
+Research at the department deals with various issues of systematic botany, where the external morphology, internal anatomy and sequences of DNA is used to formulate hypotheses of common ancestry and evolutionary patterns.